section-engineering-education/engineering-education/content/articles/what-is-netdevops-top-netdevops-tools-for-your-windows-operating-system/index.md

 Thereafter, each member's version of that project can be merged and integrated into the project's main version.
 And incase the recent file updates generate errors to the system, you can roll back the previous stable version.

 Without a version control system, we'll have to constantly store copies of the entire project in various directories.
 This can be very slow and doesn't scale up, especially if multiple people work on the same project.
-This means you would have to constantly check the latest code for each member via email or other manual mechanisms and then manually merge the changes to the main projects.
+This means you would have to constantly check the latest code for each member via email or other manual mechanisms.
+Then manually merge the changes to the main projects.
 And if the new changes generate errors, it will be hard to roll back to the previous stable version.
 This will bring out outrange the whole system, and it can consume a lot of time to restore it.
 In some cases, losing data or bringing the whole system down.

 Apart from Git, there are other VCS that can be used.
 These are;